Is There a Lithium-Ion Battery Shortage Coming?

 As demand rises with the popularity and/or regulation of battery-powered cars and lawn equipment we expect the lithium-ion battery shortage to start having a greater effect.
 On EV vehicles, people already experience longer wait times after placing an order.

-On the OPE side, most of the demand lies with consumer products.
+Of course, on the OPE side, most of the demand lies with consumer products.
 This includes push mowers, string trimmers, and blowers.
 At the moment, those supplies seem sufficient for residential markets.
-The commercial side of the industry makes slower moves to change from gas to battery.
+The commercial side of the industry seems slower in moving from gas to battery.
 Not enough demand exists for these new products (yet) to see if the lithium shortage is having an effect on delivering those orders.

 More likely, the supply of cordless power tools will suffer.
 This will likely take two forms—straight out of your high school economics class.
 First, as the supply tightens up, you might have trouble getting replacement batteries quickly.
 Second, you can almost certainly expect to see prices start to creep upwards.
 Supply and demand always come into play.